cme195/cme195.github.io/index.md

 ## [](#policy) Course Policy

-Grading:
+Grading (Satisfactory/No Credit):

+ - participation: 20%,
+ - homework: 40%,
-Satisfactory/No Credit (participation: 20%, homework: 40%, final project: 40%).
+ - final project: 40%.

 There will be one homework sets due the third week of class.
 You are also expected to submit a final project (in groups up to 4 students).